Carole Delga: President of Occitanie, 2016–present

-Ahead of the Socialist Party's 2017 primaries, Delta publicly endorsed Manuel Valls as the party's candidate for the presidential election later that year.
+Ahead of the Socialist Party's 2017 primaries, Delga publicly endorsed Manuel Valls as the party's candidate for the presidential election later that year.
 Since 2017, she has been part of the party's leadership.

 Delga was re-elected in the 2021 French regional elections.
 Shortly after, she was also elected as president of Régions de France, a group representing the regions of France; it was the first time since 2016 that the association was led by a left-wing personality, and for the first time by a woman.

 Ahead of the 2022 presidential election, Delga endorsed Anne Hidalgo as the Socialist Party's candidate.
 In 2023, she publicly endorsed Nicolas Mayer-Rossignol as candidate to challenge Olivier Faure for the party's leadership.
 During the 2025 party leadership election, she did the same, and threatened to leave the PS if Faure was elected party leader again.
 Shortly after Faure was elected again, Delga ultimately announced she would not quit the party after all, contrary to her earlier threat.